Nikolay Nekrasov: Private life

 Nikolai Nekrasov met the already married Avdotya Panayeva in 1842 when she was already a promising writer and a popular hostess of a literary salon.
 The 20-year-old Nekrasov fell in love but had to wait several years for her emotional response and at least on one occasion was on the verge of suicide, if one of his Panayeva Cycle poems, "Some time ago, rejected by you... " is to be believed.
 For several years she was "struggling with her feelings" (according to Chernyshevsky), then in 1847 succumbed.
 "This was the lucky day I count as my whole life's beginning," wrote Nekrasov later.

-The way Nekrasov moved into Panayev's house to complete a much-ridiculed love triangle seen by many as a take on the French-imported idea of the 'unfettered love' which young Russian radicals associated with the Socialist moral values.
-In reality the picture was more complicated.
-Ivan Panayev, a gifted writer and journalist, proved to be 'a family man of bachelor habits', and by the time of Nekrasov's arrival their marriage has been in tatters.
+The way Nekrasov moved into Panayev's house to complete a much-ridiculed love triangle was seen by many as a take on the French-imported idea of the 'unfettered love' which young Russian radicals associated with socialist moral values.
+In reality, the picture was more complicated.
+Ivan Panayev, a gifted writer and journalist, proved to be 'a family man of bachelor habits', and by the time of Nekrasov's arrival their marriage had been in tatters.
 Avdotya who saw gender inequality as grave social injustice, considered herself free from marital obligations but was still unwilling to sever ties with a good friend.
 A bizarre romantic/professional team which united colleagues and lovers (she continued 'dating' her husband, sending her jealous lodger into fits of fury) was difficult for both men, doubly so for a woman in a society foreign to such experiments.